Alfresco/alfresco-ng2-components/docs/core/components/about-application-modules.md

 # [About Application Modules Component](../../../lib/core/about/about-application-modules/about-application-modules.component.ts "Defined in about-application-modules.component.ts")

-Shows which ADF libraries your application is using.
+Shows which ADF libraries and plugins an application is using.
-Shows which Plugins your application is using.

 ## Basic Usage

-With default input values
+With default input values:

 ```html
 <adf-about-application-modules></adf-about-application-modules>